MKaratsioris/mate-social-app/README.md

 # Mate
-A social media app that gives the pedastal to conscious isolation.
+A social media app that gives the pedestal to conscious interaction or isolation.

 ## Demo
 - url: